PankivAndrew/MapReduce/README.md

 map_reduce = MapReduce('test_data/test.txt').get_result()
 ```
-Framework will run MapReduce algorithm  with 10 mappers, 10 reducers and create .log file for you.
+MapReduce algorithm  with 10 mappers, 10 reducers and create .log file for you.